Elysia-ff/LogFramework/README.md

 By calling `LogSystem.Instance.Send(new <YourLogType>(some_arguments));`, you can send the log.
 Now, we're gonna make a new log. see [LogData.cs](https://github.com/Elysia-ff/LogFramework/blob/main/Assets/LogFramework/LogData.cs)
 The only one thing you have to do is to make a new class inherits LogBase then set its LogName and LogFlag in the constructor.
-Do not forget to add a attribute corresponding your new log!
+Do not forget to add a attribute corresponding to your new log!

 What attribute does correspond to my log? see [LogAttribute.cs](https://github.com/Elysia-ff/LogFramework/blob/main/Assets/LogFramework/LogAttribute.cs)
 And its name means what arguments does constructor of the log need.